lousyphreak/wiiuquake2/README.md

 # wiiuQuake2

 This port is based on yquake2, and the gl3 renderer.
-It runs the main game stable (startup demo loop for hours), allows switching mods (ONLY during the intro video).
+The main game and xatrix/rogue addons run stable (startup demo loop for hours).
-Currently it only runs at ~20fps (rarely hitting 30) during the demo loop on the console, and 60fps on Cemu with the CPU interpreter.
+Runs (mostly) at 60 fps, except if there are too many dynamic lights active, and sometimes has short hangs (probably reading music from the sd-card).

 Built with 100% open source tools, tested with Cemu and on real hardware.